 Planning on using a free CV builder?
 We looked at the top-ranking free makers and found they’re not all they’re cracked up to be.
 Take a look and learn why.

-Writing your CV is bad enough without having to write a cover letter as well.
-For most of us it’s hard to even know where to begin.
+Writing your CV is bad enough without even having to write a cover letter.
+For most of us, it’s hard to know where to begin.
 And that’s completely understandable.
 You’re expected to write a formal document proving you’re the stand-out candidate for the job, and that’s a big ask.

 This guide will show you how to structure a cover letter and all the essential sections you need to include.

 Want to write your cover letter fast?
 Use our cover letter builder.
 Choose from 20+ professional cover letter templates that match your resume.
 See actionable examples and get expert tips along the way.

 Sample Cover Letter for a CV—See more cover letter templates and create your cover letter here.